willfarrell/1auth/docs/CONTRIBUTING.md

 ### Formating / Linting

-We use `prettier` with default configurations.
+We use `biome` with recommended configurations plus a few correctness additions.

 ### Unit tests